Science Beauty Gal

 About Me

-I use my background in molecular biology and science journalism to dive into what makes certain Korean skincare and cosmetic products so effective.
+I use my background in molecular biology and science to dive into what makes Korean skincare and cosmetic products so effective.
 Then, I share my findings with you all!

 popular posts